Walter Tirel

 Walter Tirel III (Note: Also called Tyrell, Tyrrell, Thurold, Turold; Gaultier Tirel) (1065 –1136), nicknamed the "Red Knight of Normandie", was an Anglo-Norman nobleman.
 He is infamous for allegedly accidentally killing King William II of England.

 Life

 Walter Tirel was born in Tonbridge, Kent, the son of Norman Walter Tirel, and was lord of Poix-de-Picardie in Ponthieu (now in France), and of Langham, Essex (as appears in the Domesday Survey).
 By marriage, he became linked to the English royal family, having wed Adeliza, the daughter of royal kinsman Richard Fitz Gilbert, who was of the family of Clare.
 Tirel's father-in-law owned lands in Essex, which he enfeoffed to Tirel.
-He died in 1136.
+Tiriel died in 1136.
 He was a friend of St Anselm's.

 The grandson of Walter and Adeliza, Hugh Tyrrel, took part in the Norman Conquest of Ireland and became the first baron of Castleknock.